Shallow-Seek/markdown_ftplugin/README.md

   - `*` becomes ❖

 ### 5. Code Block Highlighting
-- Adds a distinct background color to fenced code blocks for better visibility
+- Adds a  background color to fenced code blocks for better visibility

 ### 6. Thematic Break Visualization
 - Converts markdown thematic breaks (---) into full-width horizontal lines

 ## Installation

 Simply place `markdown.lua` in your Neovim's `ftplugin` directory (typically `~/.config/nvim/ftplugin/`).
-No additional plugin manager is required.

 ## How It Works

 The plugin uses Tree-sitter to parse markdown files and applies extmarks with virtual text to render elements visually.
 It leverages Neovim's conceal feature to hide original markdown syntax while displaying the enhanced visual elements.
+To reveal the orginal, put them in visual mode.

 ## Customization

 Colors and symbols can be customized by modifying the `heading_styles` and `bullets` tables in the plugin file.
 The plugin also defines several highlight groups that can be overridden in your Neovim configuration or in this file.
 Change the delay to 0 if want the rendering to be immediate.
 The default delay is 0.2 sec.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.